honzabit/durable-limiter/README.md

 * `x-dl-key`: the key is the client information, can be an IP (most of the time), or a network, a username, or even a user-agent.
 In general, feel free to use whatever you like.
 * `x-dl-limit`: the value of this header provides the request limit (e.g. 10).
 * `x-dl-interval`: the interval (in seconds) upon which all calculations are based.
+* `x-dl-block-duration`: this is an optional header for specifying a custom block time (if ommitted, the interval is used instead)

 ## Responses
 Response __status__ will be one of: